 During peak times, the station can be very busy and requires congestion management measures including one-way systems around the station and onto the platforms to maintain passenger safety.

 We have secured a £2m boost from the Department of Transport (DfT) to allow further work to be done to understand how we can relieve congestion at the station without causing unnecessary disruption.

 The DfT funding will help us to develop plans for the TfL managed station, maintaining the safety of the station environment for passengers during busy times and improve the overall station experience, particularly as passenger numbers continue to rise.

 Subject to approval and further funding, the improvements could help create more room on specific platforms and around entrances to improve circulation space.
 In collaboration with TfL, other changes could see improved information screens and wayfinding.

-The work could take place in phases and passengers may begin to see the first phase of work taking place between late 2022 and 2024 with the potential for more work over the next 5 years.
+The work could take place in phases and passengers may begin to see the first phase of work taking place from 2023 with the potential for more work over the next 5 years.

 More information will be provided in due course as plans progress.